Mulberry Charlotte Russe

 Many experts in the fuchsia world believe that a cutting taken from a three leaf node produces a bushier plant compared to a normal two leaf cutting.
 It does sound a reasonable proposition but no comparisons are available to prove the point.
 We suspect that far more important to a bushy plant is the way the plant is pinched out throughout its life.

-Our experience of over-wintering fuchsias is that it is difficult to do and not worth effort except for standards.
+Our experience of over-wintering fuchsias is that it is difficult to do without a greenhouse.
 The reason for the difficulty is that they need to kept at a constant low temperature for several months over winter.
 They also need the compost to be kept slightly dry without drying out completely.

 The other problem will be pest and / or disease.
-Fungal infections and pests (primarily red spider mite and vine weevils) occur all to often.
+Fungal infections and pests (primarily red spider mite and vine weevils) occur all too often.

-However, if you do wish to give it a try we recommend you read the article written by the Solent Fuchsia Club (click here).
+However, if you do wish to give it a try we recommend you read the article we have written (click here).

 COMMENTS / QUESTIONS LEFT BY OUR READERS